Unboxed-Software/solana-course/content/token22-metadata.md

     TOKEN_2022_PROGRAM_ID,
   );

-  return [
+  // 5.
+Return the instructions in the appropriate order return [
     // The order here matters
-    createMintAccountInstructions, // first we need to allocate the account, and pay the rent fee initMetadataPointerInstructions, // second we need to init the pointer, if you init the mint before the pointer it will return an error initMintInstructions, // now we can go ahead and init the mint ];
+    createMintAccountInstructions, // First, we need to allocate the account and pay the rent fee. initMetadataPointerInstructions, // Second, we need to initialize the pointer.
+If you initialize the mint before the pointer, it will return an error. initMintInstructions, // Now we can go ahead and initialize the mint.
+  ];
 }